top of page

 Does tarot predict the future?

 Learn More on the Blog

 It is important to feel empowered through the use of tarot, rather than feeling like you are fate’s puppet.
-When we know ourselves, work to heighten our emotional awareness and feel empowered, we make better decisions and take better care of ourselves.
+When we know ourselves, work to heighten our emotional awareness and feel empowered, we make better decisions and take better care of ourselves and our communities.

-Tarot does not hold back and will tell you where you are headed given your current circumstances, attitudes and actions.
-Any future position in a tarot spread will reveal the direction in which you are headed, but whether or not you choose to pursue this outcome is entirely on your shoulders.
+A tarot reading will not hold back - it will tell you where your current circumstances, attitudes and actions are taking you.
+Any future position in a tarot spread will reveal the possibilities ahead, but the outcome you choose to pursue is your responsibility.

 bottom of page